nuxeo/nuxeo-bench/README.md

 There are parameters that help to categorize the benchmarks results:

-- benchid
 - benchname
 - classifier

-The `benchid/benchname` is the same for all benchmark that attempt to test a common target with differeent axis.
+The `benchname` is the same for all benchmark that attempt to test a common target with differeent axis.
-Typical values for `benchid/benchname` can be: `nuxeo81/Nuxeo 8.1` or `master/Current Snaphot`.
+Typical values for `benchname` can be: `Nuxeo 8.1` or `Current Snaphot`.

 The variation for each run will be on `dbprofile`, `nbnodes` or `distribution`, you can use the classifier to add an extra note about the target like: "db invalidation" or "postgresql tuned"

 When displaying a list of benchmarks for a benchname, the list will be ordered by "$dbprofile $nbnodes $buildid", and the name displayed will contain the classifier.